Spaces and places

 More than just buildings full of books (although we have those too) the University’s libraries are vast, interconnected sources of knowledge, with extensive online databases, spaces for individual or group study, and knowledgeable staff who are ready to assist you.

-Two of the University's largest library locations are based at Callaghan campus.
+The University's largest library is based at the Callaghan campus.

 Spanning four levels, Auchmuty Library contains an extensive collection of resources including the Law and Biomedicine libraries.
 It is located near the Shortland Union Building.